Wright Test

 Aside from these, the practitioner may also use this test if the patient has any of the conditions or participates in activities that may become the cause of thoracic outlet syndrome if not recognized, diagnosed, or treated early on.

-Not only is the Wright test short and easy to understand but the template itself is easy to use since you only have to tick the checkbox that matches your observation and write notes.
-There’s no need to undergo extra steps in order to obtain a copy of the template and record the patient’s results.
+Not only is Wright's test short and easy to understand, but the template itself is easy to use.
+You only have to tick the checkbox that matches your observation and write notes.
+There's no need to undergo extra steps to obtain a copy of the template and record the patient's results.

-Without the need to set up equipment and with only six steps one needs to follow to conduct the test, you can quickly obtain results in less than 10 minutes maximum.
+Without setting up equipment and with only six steps to follow to conduct the test, you can quickly obtain results in less than 10 minutes at most.

-If the patient tests positive, this is a signal for you to proceed with further testing and ask your patient about the cause of the possible diagnosis.
-This can help formulate a treatment plan should the patient end up being diagnosed with Thoracic Outlet Syndrome.
+If the patient tests positive, this signals you to proceed with further testing and ask your patient about the cause of the possible diagnosis.
+This can help formulate a treatment plan should the patient end up being diagnosed with thoracic outlet syndrome.

 Inexpensive

-With our digital Wright Test template, you can easily access and edit the template on any gadget you have on hand.
-And, if you save it on Carepatron, you can even share the template with fellow practitioners caring for the same patient by giving them access to view the results.
+With our digital Wright Test template, you can easily access and edit it on any gadget you have.
+If you save it on Carepatron, you can even share the template with fellow practitioners caring for the same patient by giving them access to view the results.

 How to use the Wright Test?